marios-code-path/demo-chat/chat-deploy/README-SLEUTH.md

 # Part 1 - But I have RSocket Services that I want to trace!
 (The Server Side)

+The Components!
+Lets break down sleuth as it's composed of a few components we may be interested in..
+OK you WILL be interested in when your app needs special tracing support.
+The next few paragraphs will discuss the following:

+ * Tracing Object ? what is it why is it needed outside of Sleuth?
+ * Sleuth Tracer (vs brave tracer) => TracedMono, TracedFlux, etc..

+    This API was heavily influenced by Brave.
+Parts of its documentation were taken directly from Brave.
+Using a tracer, you can create a root span capturing the critical path of a request.
+Child spans can be created to allocate latency relating to outgoing requests.
+When tracing single-threaded code, just run it inside a scoped span:

+ * Whats that span ?

+    This API was heavily influenced by Brave.
+Parts of its documentation were taken directly from Brave.
+Using a tracer, you can create a root span capturing the critical path of a request.
+Child spans can be created to allocate latency relating to outgoing requests.
+When tracing single-threaded code, just run it inside a scoped span:

+ * AutoConfiguration
+ * Configuring your own Tracer (Manually)

 ## Secure TCP Connection Primer

 ## An RSocket Controller